Transcender developers discuss the behind-the-scenes development strategy for practice exams

 • Exam 70-460 – Transition your MCTIP: Business Intelligence 2008 to MCSE: Business Intelligence.

+These exams should be released later this year.
 This would be an excellent time to answer some questions I’m sure you have.

 What about your MCTS and MCTIP certifications?